antonioribeiro/firewall/readme.md

 #### A Laravel 4 package to help you block IP addresses from accessing your application or just some routes

+### Concepts

+#### Blacklist

+All IP addresses in those lists will no be able to access routes filtered by the blacklist filter.

+#### Whitelist

+Those IP addresses can

+- Access blacklisted routes even if they are in a range of blacklisted IP addresses.
+- Access 'allow whitelisted' filtered routes.
+- If a route is filtered by the 'allow whitelisted' filter and the IP is not whitelisted, the request will be redirected to an alternative url or route name.

 ### Usage

 This package provides two route filters: